Battle of Svitlodarsk: The battle

 It is unclear who initiated the heavy fighting near Svitlodarsk on 18 December 2016, with both sides accusing each other of starting the battle.
 According to the Ukrainians, the separatists launched three assaults on Ukrainian positions, all of them repelled.
 During the fighting, the separatists reportedly fired three artillery barrages on Ukrainian positions, with each lasting three to six hours.
-The shelling was claimed to had originated from residential areas in the village of Kalynivka, and the towns of Vuhlehirsk and Debaltseve, which prevented the Ukrainian military from responding due to fear of inflicting potential civilian casualties.
-Ukrainian forces also claimed to had advanced 1.5 kilometers near the village of Luhanske, seizing a strategic height from the separatists, Hill 223.
+The shelling was claimed to have originated from residential areas in the village of Kalynivka, and the towns of Vuhlehirsk and Debaltseve, which prevented the Ukrainian military from responding due to fear of inflicting potential civilian casualties.
+Ukrainian forces also claimed to have advanced 1.5 kilometers near the village of Luhanske, seizing a strategic height from the separatists, Hill 223.
 The assault was launched with the support of three armoured fighting vehicles and infantry; Ukrainian reports claim that their enemies lost four soldiers, their positions and all their weaponry.
 One of the armoured vehicles received damaged on a track.
 Further advance was halted by flank fire, which resulted in three Ukraininan fatalities.
 Two of them had to be left behind.
 According to the separatists, the fighting started when they themselves came under attack by the Ukrainian military near Debaltseve, but managed to eventually repulse the assault.
 According to a separatist Luhansk People's Republic (LPR) official, 40 Ukrainian soldiers conducted the attack, supported by heavy artillery fire, with 150 shells being fired near the village of Kalynivka.
 In all, 2,900 explosions were recorded in the region during the day, most around Svitlodarsk.

 Later, it was reported that on 18 December, the Ukrainians seized four or possibly five other points on the left bank of the Hryazevskyi pond after launching their attack.

 Another separatist attack was reportedly repulsed on 20 December, when three groups of 3–5 fighters attempted to assault Ukrainian positions after a mortar attack.
 On 22 December, separatist shelling left almost a dozen Ukrainian soldiers wounded, while the LPR militia reported an attempted Ukrainian breakthrough by 50 soldiers and three IFVs near Debaltseve was repelled.
 The next day, the Ukrainians stated a new separatist ground assault supported by shelling and armoured vehicles was driven off.

 For the first time in six days, no fighting took place in the Svitlodarsk area on 24 December, after a general ceasefire came into effect at midnight.